-Your Academic Requirements Report in Student Central is an online degree audit that will allow you to see how the courses you have taken meet various degree requirements.
-The report also indicates which requirements you have remaining to complete.
-Requirements for Liberal Studies, your major/college as well as your Mapping
+Your Academic Requirements Report in Student Central is an online unofficial degree audit that will allow you to see how the courses you have taken meet various degree requirements.
+The report also indicates most of the requirements you have remaining to complete, including requirements for Liberal Studies, your major/college as well as your Mapping Milestones.

-Milestones may all be viewed within the report.
 A full-version of the Academic Requirements Report is available in Student Central under My Academics - Advising Tools.
 Requirements within the report will display a status of either Satisfied or Not Satisfied to indicate if a requirement has been met.